Fatigue and serotonin?

 — Budding Scientist

 Dear Budding Scientist,

-When it comes to fatigue, there is more than meets the eye.
-Both environmental conditions and chemicals inside your body are presumed to play significant roles.
+To better understand this, it may be helpful to understand what serotonin does in the body.
 Serotonin is a neurotransmitter (a chemical involved in the transmission of nerve impulses between nerve cells) that is made from tryptophan, an amino acid found in food.
+When tryptophan enters the body, it’s broken down into an intermediary chemical called 5-hydroxytryptophan (5-HTP).
+5-HTP is then transformed into 5-hydroxytryptomine, or serotonin.
 Serotonin is primarily found in three parts of the body — the brain, the lining of the digestive tract, and in blood platelets.
-In the brain, where it is produced, serotonin's main effects include improving mood and giving you that "satisfied" feeling from food.
-It is also thought to help promote sleep and relaxation.
+In the brain, where it’s produced, serotonin's main effects include improving mood and giving you that "satisfied" feeling from food.
+It’s also thought to help promote sleep and relaxation.

-- Get adequate, regular, and consistent amounts of sleep each night.
+- Getting adequate, regular, and consistent amounts of sleep each night.

-- Eat a healthy, well-balanced diet and drinking plenty of water throughout the day.
+- Eating a healthy, well-balanced diet and drink plenty of water throughout the day.

-- Steer clear of alcohol, nicotine, and drugs.
+- Reducing usage of alcohol, nicotine, and drugs.

 - Getting more exposure to sunshine or natural light.

 - Thinking positively — turns out, a good mood can lead to serotonin production, and vice versa!

 Feeling constantly fatigued may be a sign of other, more serious conditions, such as depression, anxiety, or CFS.
 If you’re concerned about yourself or a loved one, speaking with your health care provider or mental health professional may be helpful in finding a fatigue-busting and serotonin-boosting plan that works best for you.